ppldo/vanillin/README.md

 example styles.css from ./build/some-component/styles.css will be generated in ./src/some-component/styles.css.ts
 (full project).

-We assume your original files named `styles.module.css` and names of generated files is `styles.css.ts`
+We assume your original files named `styles.module.css`,then names of generated files will be `styles.modules.css.ts`

 Select project part which you are going convert:
 ```sh